nathan-sheffield/nathan-sheffield.github.io/_posts/2024-02-25-lost-in-space-ii.markdown

 [^1]: This post is basically just a more hand-wavey transcription of [Tal's lovely lecture notes](https://www.avishaytal.org/pseudorandomness), so you should check those out if you wanna see this in more detail.
 Lots of cool stuff there -- will probably write at least one more post about it. tbh I don't know that I've really added value to Tal's explanation, so maybe this post isn't achieving the goal of this blog too much -- but at least writing it forced me to understand.

 [^2]: Otherwise it'll repeat a configuration, and so have the potential to loop forever.
-Note that while you could define $\BPSPACE$ so that it just has to halt eventually with probability 1, but might run forever on measure-0 events, typically you mandate that there's no way for it to run forever.
-In particular, if you let have a possibility of looping forever, then it contains $\NSPACE$, since it can keep retrying its guesses until it gets a super unlikely coin flip sequence.
+Note that while you could define $\mathsf{BPSPACE}$ so that it just has to halt eventually with probability 1, but might run forever on measure-0 events, typically you mandate that there's no way for it to run forever.
+In particular, if you let have a possibility of looping forever, then it contains $\mathsf{NSPACE}$, since it can keep retrying its guesses until it gets a super unlikely coin flip sequence.
 But also if you're slightly more careful with things you can analyze Savich to make it work for this definition.

 [^3]: If you wanna be careful, I guess you need to think about with what precision you're keeping track of probabilities.
 But you should have enough space to be pretty fine.